henry123-boy/Dynamicfuion_python/media/Open3D_Build_Instructions.md

 ```
 Could not find CPPABI_LIBRARY using the following names: c++abi
 ```
 This is a known issue documented [here](https://github.com/isl-org/Open3D/issues/2559).
-You can resolve it by running the following in the shell:
+You can resolve it by running the following in the shell, and then re-running CMake:
 ```shell
 sudo apt install libc++-[YOUR ACTIVE GCC VERSION]-dev libc++abi-[YOUR ACTIVE GCC VERSION]-dev
 ```